antrad/Abuse_1996/README.md

   * Scaling by any amount (eg. 2, 3 or 4)
   * OpenGL support for hardware scaling and anti-aliasing.
   * Stereo sound with panning.
-  * Mousewheel support for changing weapons.
+  * Mouse wheel support for changing weapons.
   * Customizable keys.

 ## 3. REQUIREMENTS